 - After breakfast, have the kids help to clean up, have them change into clean clothes, and put their dirty clothes into the laundry basket.
 Wipe down the bathroom sink after teeth brushing is done.

-- You need to decide what manageable tasks you can take on each day, I would suggest writing down all cleaning tasks that need to be completed and how often they should be done.
-You can choose the tasks from below, obviously cleaning out the fridge is a bigger job than wiping down countertops, so keep that in mind.
+You need to decide what manageable tasks you can take on each day, I would suggest writing down all cleaning tasks that need to be completed and how often they should be done.
+Keep in mind, certain tasks will take longer than others!
+You can use our cleaning routine below to create your own to do cleaning routine that works for you!

-- There are certain things that should be done on a daily basis, and if they are done, your house will remain clean.
+There are certain things that should be done on a daily basis, and if they are done, your house will remain clean.
 Running your dishwasher at night and unloading it in the morning makes a huge difference.
 Just remember to take the time to dry the dishes immediately and get them to put away.

-- Getting one load of laundry done each day, will help to keep your home clutter-free.
+Getting one load of laundry done each day, will help to keep your home clutter-free.
 Take the time to fold as soon as the buzzer goes off.
 If you don’t have time to fold everything, just fold or hang stuff that will wrinkle and you can get the rest later.
-Put the basket in your bedroom or wherever you do laundry so you won’t forget.

-- Spend a few minutes at the end of your day to look around your house and pick up any scattered items, and put them in their proper place.
+Spend a few minutes (5-10 mins) at the end of your day to look around your house and pick up any scattered items, and put them in their proper place.

 Daily Cleaning Routine